Prosecutor says Kevin Spacey is not just a 'big flirt,' but a ‘big sexual bully’

 “That’s your term,” Spacey countered.

 Agnew suggested Spacey had been turned on sitting next to a man in a theater during a rehearsal for a charity event.
-She said he decided to “go for it” later when alone backstage in a genital grab the man described like a striking cobra.
+She said he decided to “go for it” later when he grabbed the genitals of a man backstage who described Spacey's hand as being like a striking cobra.

 “You’re just making stuff up now,” Spacey said.